 Laws are produced and put into action through different societal processes.
 Every social institution such as family, polity, crime, corporation also individuals all these requirements and comprise of different laws.

 In Sociology, we would say that law is a Social Control over Society.
 To have a harmonious society one needs to build laws.
-Social control is basically a component utilized by the administration which manages the exercises of all people inside any general public, with the law being an immaculate illustration.
-When something is orally people tend to ignore and take it lightly.
-So therefore now people have to build a Judiciary system and law enforcement agencies.
-When something goes wrong these agencies look after that issue and hence people keep in mind what consequences they can face if they go against the law and act as an example for others.
-This is also related to Politics but it is also as important for Sociology.
-The different institutions may likewise be utilized as types of social control, for example, the training framework i.e. Schools and colleges, religion or media, contingent upon how and to the degree to which they are utilized.
+Social control is basically a component utilized by the administration to manage the activities of all people inside any general public, with the law being an immaculate illustration.
+When something is said orally, people often ignore it or dismiss it.
+So now people have to build a judicial system and law enforcement agencies.
+When something goes wrong, these agencies look into that issue, and people keep in mind the consequences they can face if they go against the law and act as an example for others.
+This is also related to Politics but it is also as important for sociology.
+The different institutions may likewise be utilized as types of social control, for example, the training framework, i.e. Schools and colleges, religion or media, depending upon how and to what degree they are utilized.
 For example, every one of them has the ability to show individuals an arrangement of good standards and principles, which is likewise a type of social control.